usnistgov/FIPS201/_FIPS201/frontend.md

 establish symmetric keys for use with secure messaging, as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).
 Secure messaging enables data and commands transmitted between the card and an external entity to be both integrity-protected and encrypted.
 Secure messaging MAY be used, for example, to enable the use of on-card biometric comparison as an authentication mechanism.
+Secure messaging may also be used for authentication (i.e.,  SM-AUTH authentication mechanism) as the process of establishing secure messaging authenticates the PIV Card.

 Once secure messaging has been established, a virtual contact interface MAY be established.
 Requirements for the virtual contact interface are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Any operation that MAY be